Media Reports, Awards, and Speeches

 - August 12, 2013: Received a Best Paper Award at the Business Policy and Strategy (BPS) Division, Academy of Management Conference, Orlando, Florida.
 The paper was “Board social capital and excess CEO compensation,” authored by Steve Sauerwald (my PhD student), John Lin (my colleague), and me.
 It won this distinction in competition with nearly 700 papers that were submitted to the BPS Division.
 (Steve also won two other awards and his accomplishments were reported by UT Dallas Daily News Center on October 15, 2013—see above).

 - June 2013: Asia Pacific Journal of Management, for which I served as Editor-in-Chief during 2007-2009, was found to be the world’s tenth most influential management journal (measured by citation impact reported by the Social Sciences Citations Impact [SSCI]) among all 170 SSCI-tracked management journals in 2012.
 Its impact factor in 2012 was 4.1.
 (In 2011 it was 3.1; in 2010 [its first year in the SSCI] it was 3.4.)
-See full ranking
+See full rankings

 - May 14, 2013: PMI Visiting Scholar Lecture, Albers School of Business and Economics, Seattle University, Seattle, Washington, “Emerging multinationals from China.”
 (PDF for my slides)